data-to-insight/csc-map-of-the-world/docs/graph_filtering_guidance.md

 When you type in the search box, the filter doesn’t run on *every* keystroke.
 It waits ~150 ms for a short pause before applying the filter.

-**Why it helps:** As we scale up the visualised network(graph), filtering can get expensive (show/hide many nodes, recompute edges, update legend).
-Debouncing reduces unnecessary work and makes your searches smooth(er) but importantly reduces those our background processing overheads.
+**Why we've done this:** As we scale up the visualised network(graph), filtering can get expensive (show/hide many nodes, recompute edges, update legend).
+Debouncing reduces unnecessary work and makes your searches smooth(er) but importantly reduces our background processing overheads - making your interactions more rapid.

 **Example:** typing `ilacs` would normally trigger 5 full filter runs.
-With debounce, you typically get 1–2 runs total.
+With debounce, you typically get just 1–2 runs total.

 ---